-This paper aims to understand the effectiveness of the Maryland Watermark technique against bad actors by breaking it down into four sub-questions.
+This paper aims to understand the effectiveness of the Maryland watermark technique against bad actors by breaking it down into four sub-questions.

-E. Overarching Approach
+Overarching Approach

-The approach begins with creating watermarked documents through a large language model, given a dataset of prompts [28].
-These watermarked documents will be paired alongside non-watermarked documents generated by the same model without the watermark.
+The approach begins with creating watermarked documents through a LLM, given a dataset of prompts.^[28] These watermarked documents will be paired alongside non-watermarked documents generated by the same model without the watermark.
 The non-watermarked documents serve as a benchmark to better understand the impact of the watermark.
 Consequently, these essays are passed through their chosen attacking methods.
 These attacking methods will be two variants of paraphrasing as well as word replacement.
 Figure 6 research process stages.